hansonrobotics/robosapien/Source/ROS/robot/scripts/README.md

 Year: 2014

-itf_talk (depricated - can't be used as library api broken with updates, use itf_talk_rep2.py)
+itf_talk (depricated - can't be used as library api broken with updates, use itf_talk_rep2.py) Use itf_talk_rep3.py as of may 2015 [ Author - Mandeep Singh Bhatia]
 ==========

+itf_talk_rep3 requires installation of festival speech synthesis software [executable called festival]

 itf_listen uses Google's text-to-speech API to convert a string of text into several audio files.